kubernetes/website/content/en/blog/_posts/2017-07-00-How-Watson-Health-Cloud-Deploys.md

 To expose our services to outside the cluster, we used Ingress.
-In Armada, if we create a paid cluster, an Ingress controller is automatically installed for us to use.
+In IBM Cloud Kubernetes Service, if we create a paid cluster, an Ingress controller is automatically installed for us to use.
 We were able to access services through Ingress by creating a YAML resource file that specifies the service path.